ramsey/uuid/docs/reference/helper.rst

     :param Ramsey\\Uuid\\UuidInterface|string $ns: The namespace for this identifier
     :param string $name: The name from which to generate an identifier
-    :returns: (*string*) A string standard representation of a version 3 UUID
+    :returns: A string standard representation of a version 3 UUID
+    :returntype: string

 .. php:function:: Ramsey\\Uuid\\v4()

     Generates a string standard representation of a version 4, random UUID.

-    :returns: (*string*) A string standard representation of a version 4 UUID
+    :returns: A string standard representation of a version 4 UUID
+    :returntype: string

 .. php:function:: Ramsey\\Uuid\\v5($ns, $name)